 Did Local Authorities Act Quickly Enough in Investigating the Source of the Legionnaires’ Outbreak?

 One significant fact that can be concluded from the articles is that the local authorities did not perform any serious investigation on the previous exposure that resulted in a death.
 In fact, DNAinfo has a story about a case that the city did not investigate, and possibly could have tested and treated before the Bronx outbreak: The family of 52-year-old Bronx music teacher, James Rouse, believes the city officials failed to investigate his death, which could possibly have prevented the deadly outbreak that has now killed 12 people and sickened over 100 people in the past months.

-The initial step in any investigation is to use the CDC’s Legionellosis Hypothesis – Generating Questionnaire (PDFs can be downloaded from the CDC here).
+The initial step in any investigation is to use the CDC’s Legionellosis Hypothesis – Generating Questionnaire.
 This method is highly important and assures that the victim’s activity and travel is precisely reviewed to determine common locations of probable exposures.
 Questions like hotel visits, hospital stays, or convention attendance within the last ten days, are significant facts to obtain in organizing the investigation and creating a report.